salaboy/rolo_the_robot/README.md

 You should see the device being listed.
 The test is waiting for a PS3 controller

 ant dist -> to get a jar, we need to manually install it inside the maven repo, so it can be picked up by maven

+In order to work with RXTX in the PI we need to install the following package: sudo apt-get install librxtx-java

+In order to use the system installed jars and native extensions we need to export:

+export MAVEN_OPTS="-Djava.ext.dirs=/usr/share/java/ -Djava.library.path=/usr/lib/jni/"